temporalio/documentation/docs/application-development/foundations.md

 Although multiple Worker Entities can be in a single Worker Process, a single Worker Entity Worker Process may be perfectly sufficient.
 For more information, see the [Worker tuning guide](/operation/how-to-tune-workers).

 A Worker Entity contains both a Workflow Worker and an Activity Worker so that it can make progress for either a Workflow Execution or an Activity Execution.
-In other words:

-- An Activity Worker must be able to handle all the Activities on that Queue.
-- A Workflow Worker must be able to handle all the Workflows on that Queue.

-So that all are registered by the Worker.

 <Tabs
 defaultValue="go"